Richard III of Capua

-Richard III (born 1110 – died 10 June 1120) was count of Aversa and prince of Capua briefly in 1120 between his anointing on 27 May and his death; he was the only son and heir of Robert I of Capua.
+Richard III (born 1110 – died 10 June 1120) was count of Aversa and prince of Capua briefly in 1120 from his anointing on 27 May until his death; he was the only son and heir of Robert I of Capua.
 He was an infant when his father died, and he fell under the regency of his uncle, Jordan.
 Richard III died within a few months and, though no contemporary chronicler blames him, some modern historians have cast doubt on Jordan's innocence.
 Jordan did succeed unopposed to the diminished Capuan throne.